mpanighetti/dnd5e-adventures/tier-2/chateau-rousseau.md

 #### Spare Bedroom (R6)

 A single bed and nightstand are the only furniture in this sparse room.
-A **quickling** hiding under the bed will attack the party if disturbed, then dart out of the room.
+A **quickling**[^👹] hiding under the bed will attack the party if disturbed, then dart out of the room.
 The nightstand has a _potion of speed_ in its drawer.

+[^👹]: _Source: Mordenkainen Presents: Monsters of the Multiverse_

 #### Bathroom (R7)